aina-kh/sudoku-backtracking/README.md

 # sudoku-backtracking
-The goal of this project is to write a code that will solve the input sudoku puzzle by using the recursive backtracking.
+The goal of this project is to write a code that will solve the input sudoku puzzle by using recursive backtracking.